 On June 24, 2010, at the request of Mr. Commisso, the special committee and representatives of Barclays Capital and Simpson Thacher met at the offices of Simpson Thacher with Mr. Commisso and representatives of J.P.
 Morgan, BofA Merrill Lynch and Baker Botts.
 At the meeting, J.P.
 Morgan and BofA Merrill Lynch described several valuation methodologies and metrics they had used in evaluating the \$6.00 per share offer price.
 During the discussion, Mr. Commisso highlighted for the special committee and Barclays Capital certain risks that Mediacom faced in its business and its financial position including increased government regulation and competition; the uncertainties of refinancing its outstanding debt; the capital expenditures required to transition Mediacom's systems to all digital and to implement a possible wireless strategy; the escalation of programming costs, in particular retransmission consent fees; and the risk that certain changes in the beneficial ownership of Mediacom common stock could result in a limitation of the use of Mediacom's NOLs.
 Mr. Commisso also indicated to the special committee and Barclays Capital that a comparison of Mediacom's valuation on a per subscriber basis with certain other publicly-traded cable operators such as Cablevision or Comcast may be less meaningful because Mediacom's cable systems generate significantly less cash flow per subscriber than those publicly-traded cable operators.
-The special committee and Barclays Capital asked a number of questions regarding the discussion materials and Mr. Commisso's, J.P.
+The special committee and Barclays Capital asked a number of questions regarding the discussion materials and Mr. Commisso's outlook for Mediacom and the cable television industry in general.
+Specifically, Mr. Reifenheiser inquired about Mr. Commisso's, J.P.
 Morgan's and BofA Merrill Lynch's thoughts on the Bresnan transaction and whether the valuations being reported for that transaction impacted their analysis.

 During the June 24 meeting, Mr. Commisso also indicated to the special committee and its advisors that he was interested in reaching an agreement with the special committee as soon as possible with respect to the proposal.
-To that end, Mr. Commisso suggested that the special committee rely on Wall Street projections ather than request that Mediacom's management prepare projections in connection with the proposal, based on the conclusion of Mr. Commisso that Wall Street projections were a reasonable basis for an evaluation of his offer.
+To that end, Mr. Commisso suggested that the special committee rely on Wall Street projections rather than request that Mediacom's management prepare projections in connection with the proposal, based on the conclusion of Mr. Commisso that Wall Street projections were a reasonable basis for an evaluation of his offer.
 Barclays Capital, on behalf of the special committee, indicated that they would consider the suggestion but would likely be requesting that Mediacom's management prepare their own projections without the input of Mr. Commisso in order to complete their financial review of Mr. Commisso's proposal.
+During this meeting, Mr. Commisso also reiterated to the special committee the statement he made in the proposal on May 31 that he was not interested in selling any of his shares of Mediacom common stock or pursuing an alternative transaction with respect to Mediacom.
 Following the meeting, the special committee requested that Mediacom's management (excluding Mr. Commisso) prepare annual financial projections for Mediacom for the 2010 - 2015 period.
 These projections were delivered to the special committee on June 29, 2010.
 We refer to these financial projections as the "June Forecast."
 See "- Projected Financial Information - Financial Projections - June Forecast."